sinnnnna/Insight-challenge/README.md

 # Algorithms and Data Structures for Features:

 ***
-n= number of lines ,  k=depends on the size of memory, m= max number of access in 20 second.
+n= number of lines ,  k= The hashmap factor (depends on the size of memory), m= max number of access in 20 second.
 ***